Getting started in the world of freelance web development is not an easy task.

 Once you’re not working an outside job, you’ll have more time to work on your business, building a path to increased income.

-Tips for survival along the way
+Tips for survival along the way as a freelance web developer

 Embarking on a freelance career takes guts — but the rewards can be well worth the risk.
 Keep these tips in mind on your entrepreneurial journey.